Godwinshimbi/Python-Projects/README.md

 - Check the program's readme file
 - Download and install latest version of python from official website, if not alreadly installed
 - Install the program's necessary python libraries in the requiremnts.txt file running the "python -m pip install -r requirements.txt" in a terminal window
--Due to performance issues it is recommened to run the programs using the python IDLE shell.
+- Due to performance issues it is recommened to run the programs using the python IDLE shell.